smohler/labio-all/README.md

 C:\labio-all>run
 ```
 You can also open the folder in the file browswer and click the run.bat file.
+Below is the story problem that goes with this problem and can be found on labautomation.io.

 ---

 # Awesome Therapeutics Liquid Handling LIMS Integration
 It's been a while!
 I'm back with an ambitious ask for the tinkerers and programmers!
 I want to say first... look this took me months to make in my off time, so it is supposed to be a long term thing to chip away at.

 :clown_face: Or I'm just way waaay dumber than I already think I am...